 By tilting the head or when the body undergoes a linear acceleration, these crystals move and disturb the cilia of the hair cells and, consequently, affect the release of neurotransmitters that will absorb the surrounding sensory nerves.

-In other areas of the semicircular canal, specifically the blister, a structure known as a dome, analogous to the gelatinous material in the maculae, distorts the hair cells in a similar manner when the fluid medium surrounding it causes the dome to move.
+In other areas of the semicircular canal, specifically the blister, a structure known as a dome, analogous to the gelatinous material in the maculae, similarly distorts the hair cells when the fluid medium surrounding it causes the crown to move.

-The ampulla communicates to the brain information about the horizontal rotation of the head.
-The neurons of the adjacent vestibular ganglia control the hair cells in these ducts.
-These sensory fibers form the vestibular branch of the 8th cranial nerve.
+The ampulla communicates information about the head’s horizontal rotation to the brain.
+The neurons of the adjacent vestibular ganglia control the hair cells in these ducts—these sensory fibers from the vestibular branch of the 8th cranial nerve.

-In general, the cellular response to stimuli is defined as a change in the state or activity of a cell in terms of movement, secretion, enzyme production or gene expression.
+In general, the cellular response to stimuli is defined as a change in the state or activity in terms of movement, secretion, enzyme production, or gene expression.

 The receptors on the surfaces of the cells are detection components that monitor the stimuli and respond to changes in the environment by transmitting the signal to a control center for further processing and response.

 The stimuli are always converted into electrical signals through transduction.
 This electrical signal, or potential receptor, takes a specific route through the nervous system to initiate a systematic response.